top of page

 • Twitter

-I am an evolutionary biologist using genomics to study adaptation, speciation, and sexual selection.
-I leverage the natural crossing and backcrossing that occurs in hybrid zones to address difficult evolutionary questions in non-model organisms.
-My research interests include adaptive introgression, genomic consequences of strong sexual selection, the mechanisms behind plumage color variation, and bird migration.
-Museum specimens, including both genetic samples and study skins, have been a major component of my research.
-I am currently a postdoc at Penn State University working on phylogenomics of American warblers.
-For more details about my dissertation and current work, see the Research tab above.
+I am an evolutionary biologist using genomics to study evolutionary mechanisms of sexual signals.
+I leverage the natural crossing and backcrossing that occurs in hybrid zones to uncover the genetic and molecular basis of sexual traits under selection in wild non-model organisms.
+I also investigate how interbreeding between species contributes to sexual trait evolution.
+Museum specimens, including both genetic samples and study skins, are a major component of my research.
+I am currently a postdoc at Penn State University working on phylogenomics, gene flow, plumage coloration of American warblers.
+For more details about my previous and current work, see the Research tab above.

 bottom of page